sliwkr/notes/linux.md

-set -x  # be verbose (also set -v), e.g. print commands being executed set +x  # stop being verbose set -u  # throw error on undefined variable instead of assuming it's empty
+set -x  # be verbose (also set -v), e.g. print commands being executed set +x  # stop being verbose set -u  # throw error on undefined variable instead of assuming it's empty set -o pipefail  # if a command in a pipeline fails, makes the pipeline return the exit status of the failed command (as opposed to returning the last command status by default)
 ```

 #### Read file line by line